 Bronde blonde streaks through balayage never fail to bring out a sun-kissed finish.
-They carry out the radiance and can ginger up dark tresses.
-Blonde highlights are perfect for a long hairstyle with beach waves.
+They carry out the radiance and can ginger up your dark tresses.
+Blonde highlights are perfect if you have a long hairstyle with beach waves.

 Short brown hair with blonde highlights looks great on short A-line bob hairstyles.
 It will keep your hair light, with lots of movement and that signature sun-kissed color.